Monitoring Protocol Deviations

 These Protocol Deviations are marked as created by the “System”.
 They are automatically created in the Open status.
 If a site user later edits a Form, and the resulting data no longer qualifies as a protool deivation, Vault sets the protocol deviation to Inactive.
 If another edit results in the data qualifying once more, Vault will create a new Protocol Deviation, instead of activating the existing one.

-Responding to Protocol Deviations
+Updating Protocol Deviations

-To respond to a Protocol Deviation:
+To update a Protocol Deviation:

 1. Navigate to Review > Protocol Deviations.